AlessioGiambrone/hugo-theme-ultima-thule/README.md

   disableReadOtherPosts = false

   # Metadata mostly used in document's head
-  description = "Homepage and blog by Djordje Atlialp" keywords = "homepage, blog, science, informatics, development, programming" images = [""]
+  description = "a site from the deep space" keywords = "homepage, blog, science, informatics, development, programming" images = [""]